bgonzalezbustamante/chilean-undersecretaries/README.md

 Required R libraries are: "DataExplorer" and "ggplot2".

-We recommend that users run exploratory data analysis code from the root directory using the R project "chilean-undersecretaries.Rproj".
+We recommend that users run exploratory data analysis code from the root directory using the R project "**chilean-undersecretaries.Rproj**".

 ### Replication Instructions

 Folder "code" contains the exploratory data analysis in R, RMD, and MD formats ([**eda_undersecretaries.md**](code/eda_undersecretaries.md)).

-The files will be overwritten if you run the R script contained in "eda_undersecretaries.Rmd".
+The files will be overwritten if you run the R script contained in "**eda_undersecretaries.Rmd**".

 ### Codebook